andreasioannides/Adjoint-based-Projectile-Optimization/README.md

 # Adjoint-based-Projectile-Optimization
-This project aims the solution of a constrained time-optimal projectile problem with the Continuous Adjoint method.
-The optimization is conducted with the Augmented Lagrangian Method (ALM) and Stochastic Gradient Descent (SGD) for optimization.
-The derivatives of the objective function w.r.t the design variables computed by the adjoint method, are
+This project addresses the solution of a constrained time-optimal projectile problem using the Continuous Adjoint Method.
+The objective is to determine the optimal launch conditions for a capsule containing pharmaceutical payload, released from ground level.\n

+The capsule must pass through a prescribed window (box-shaped obstacle) and land at a specified target location in the shortest possible time.
+The design variables of the problem are:\n
+- The initial horizontal velocity 𝑉𝑥
+- The initial vertical velocity 𝑉𝑦​
+- The mass of an additional internal inertial component

+The optimization is performed using the Augmented Lagrangian Method (ALM) in combination with Stochastic Gradient Descent (SGD).\n

+Gradients of the objective function with respect to the design variables are computed using the Continuous Adjoint Method and validated against Finite Difference approximations to ensure accuracy.